ABOUT Nancy SCOLA

 Bio for conferences, etc.

-Nancy Scola is a Washington, D.C.-based reporter at Politico whose work focuses on the intersections of technology, politics, and public policy.
+Nancy Scola is a Washington, D.C.-based senior technology reporter at POLITICO whose work focuses on the intersections of technology, innovation, politics, public policy, and culture.